-After the hay crop has been removed the fields will left for 3 or so weeks to allow the herbage to re-establish, then cattle will be put on the fields for aftermath grazing.
-There is no suggested stocking rate for aftermath grazing, and levels are according to the herbage available and the ground conditions.
+After the hay crop has been removed from the fields it will left for 3 or so weeks to allow the herbage to re-establish, then cattle will be put on the fields for aftermath grazing.
+The combined stocking rate for both pastures and haymeadows following the haycut is 1.2 LSU/ha (18 cows with calves) according to the herbage available and the ground conditions.
 The aim is to achieve an uneven sward, ranging in heights of 50mm to 150mm by the end of the grazing season (end of October), with no overgrazing or poaching.
+Stocking rates can be increased to 2 LSU/ha to achieve this if required.